mariojgt/builder/README.md

 ## 🔧 Troubleshooting

-### Links Not Working
+### Advanced Filters Not Working
-- Ensure backend provides `{field}_link` data
-- Check link URLs are properly formatted
-- Verify target (`_blank` vs `_self`) is correct

-### Styling Not Applied
-- Ensure CSS classes are available in your build
+- Ensure your model relationships are properly defined
-- Check that values match exactly (case-sensitive)
+- Check that field names match exactly (case-sensitive)
-- Use browser dev tools to inspect applied classes
+- Verify advanced filters are passed in the `tableConfig`

-### Relationships Not Loading
+### Chained Relationships Not Loading
-- Verify relationship exists in your model
+- Verify each level of the relationship chain exists
-- Check relationship name matches field key exactly
+- Check relationship names match your model methods exactly
+- Use Laravel Telescope to debug relationship queries

+### Performance with Complex Filters
+- Add proper database indexes for filtered fields
+- Use `select()` to limit loaded columns when possible
-- Use dot notation for nested relationships
+- Consider eager loading for frequently accessed relationships

+## 🎯 Best Practices

+### Filter Strategy
+✅ **Use Advanced Filters for:**
+- Business logic that should always apply
+- Security restrictions
+- Data quality filters (exclude invalid records)
+- Performance optimizations (limit result sets)

+✅ **Use Default Filters for:**
+- Common user preferences
+- Sensible defaults that users might want to change
+- Quick-start configurations

+### Performance Tips
+1. Add database indexes for frequently filtered fields
+2. Use advanced filters to limit result sets early
+3. Avoid too many chained relationships in one query
+4. Use relationship callbacks for complex filtering
+5. Test with realistic data volumes

 ## 📄 License